lfsjesus/Proj2-PFL/readme.md

  - These functions are responsible for identifying the tokens, and recursively calling the `myLexer` function to process the rest of the input string.

+ - We used the functions `isDigit`, `isAlpha` and `isSpace` from the `Data.Char` module to identify the type of each character.

+ Consider this helper function for the lexer, responsible for identifying integers:

+    ```haskell
+    numLexer :: String -> [Token]
+    numLexer str = NumToken (read num) : myLexer rest
+        where (num, rest) = span isDigit str
+    ```
+Using the `span` function, we can identify the longest prefix of the input string that satisfies the given predicate.
+In this case, we use the `isDigit` function to identify the longest prefix of digits, which corresponds to the integer value.
+The rest of the string is then processed recursively by the `myLexer` function.

 ### Data Types Definition:

  - We defined three datas in Haskell to represent expressions and statements of this imperative language: